The SSL Silver Certificate is used for the following reasons:

 Standard SSL certificates are suitable only for securing individual domains or sub-domains.
 So in the case of UCC a different SSL certificate would have to be obtained and installed for each server, and this would require a lot of work.

 The UCC/SAN certificate contains an extension as a special SSL certificate which allows several so-called “Subject Alternative Names” (SANs).
-These SANs may consist of prefixes (sub-domains), host names and private IP addresses.
+These SANs may consist of prefixes (sub-domains) and host names.
 The UCC/SAN certificate therefore enables several SANs to be secured with a single certificate.
 The entire communication between several servers is therefore encrypted with just one single UCC/SAN certificate.
 The complexity with the server configuration is drastically reduced in this way.